Comparative Testing of Subgrid Models for Fast Neutrino Flavor Conversions in Core-collapse Supernova Simulations: Testing time integration methods

 \subsection{Demonstration}

 We compare three time advancement methods (Sec. \ref{sec:timemethod}), and also compare dependence of the results on time step width $\Delta t$.
 The typical timescale employed in Boltzmann neutrino radiation hydrodynamics simulations is $\Delta t\sim10^{-8}-10^{-7}\,\mathrm{s}$, which can be longer than the timescale of FFC.
 This comparison is meant to determine how much $\Delta t$ is required.
 We run short-time simulation from the fiducial model, which is the snapshot right before FFI appearance, as explained in Sec. \ref{sec:initial}.
 The conversion model is \texttt{4spBGK}.
-Fig. \ref{fig:forward_comp} shows the time evolution of energy-integrated distribution function for the outgoing neutrinos, defined as

-The avalanche-like drop seen for all models corresponds to the appearance of ELN crossing and the conversion of $\nu_e$ into $\nu_x$, trying to smear out the crossing.
+Fig. \ref{fig:forward_comp} shows the time evolution of $G_\mathrm{out}$. {The value is for the radius $r=41\,\mathrm{km}$, which corresponds to the middle of type-II FFI region observed in Fig. \ref{fig:orig-growth}.} The avalanche-like drop seen for all models corresponds to the appearance of ELN crossing and the conversion of $\nu_e$ into $\nu_x$, trying to smear out the crossing.
 Models with $\Delta t =10^{-7}$ and $5\times10^{-8}\,\mathrm{s}$ shows earlier growth than models with smaller $\Delta t$.
-This behavior is natural because too large $\Delta t$ generates deeper ELN crossings, which makes the growth rates higher, and the amount of mixed neutrinos is larger.
-For models with $\Delta t\lesssim10^{-8}\,\mathrm{s}$, the balance between creation and annihilation of crossing is well resolved, hence the results seems to be converged.
-The explicit method tends to show relatively earlier avalanche.
-The quasi-steady state is observed at $t\gtrsim2\times10^{-5}\,\mathrm{s}$, where the flavor mixing and the generation of FFI balances.
+This behavior is natural because too large $\Delta t$ generates deeper ELN crossings, which makes the growth rates higher {($\tau_\mathrm{as}$ shorter)}, and the amount of mixed neutrinos is larger.
+For models with $\Delta t\lesssim10^{-8}\,\mathrm{s}$, the balance between {the generation of FFI (by advection)} and {the elimination of FFI (by FFC subgrid model)} is well resolved, hence the results seems to be converged.
+The explicit method tends to show relatively earlier avalanche. {It is a known characteristic of explicit method to induce significant changes per time step in the presence of stiff terms, and with larger time steps, the FFC term indeed acts as a stiff term.} The quasi-steady state is observed at $t\gtrsim2\times10^{-5}\,\mathrm{s}$, where the flavor mixing and the generation of FFI balances.
 This state is reasonably resolved in all models, except for the implicit models with $\Delta t =10^{-7}$, $5\times10^{-8}\,\mathrm{s}$.
 This is because the lepton number is violated in the implicit method, as mentioned earlier.
 Especially in our operator-splitting approach, the computational costs are exactly the same for three approaches.
 The results suggests that the semi-implicit method is the most preferable.